 See Product ID below for file sizes.
 Click here for information about calculating an estimate of how quickly your computer will download this file and other frequently asked questions.

-This lesson is available by download or DVD.
-You can save on shipping costs and have it in about an hour by downloading.
+This lesson is available by download only.
 Please click here for more information on downloading your purchase.

 PLEASE NOTE: In addition to the download links you’ll receive when you return from PayPal, you will receive the download links in your email.
 Please check your spam folder if you have not received your download links.